Shin-Yokohama Raumen Museum 新横浜ラーメン博物館

 Yokohama's underground ramen theme park takes you back to the Japan of yesteryear

 The Shin-Yokohama Raumen Museum was the world's first food-themed amusement park.
-Come here to sample and learn about the famous noodle soup created in China and perfected in Japan by trying ramen from across the country, housed in a picture-perfect recreation of post-War Japan streets.
+Come here to sample and learn about the famous noodle soup created in China and perfected in Japan by trying ramen from across the country, housed in a picture-perfect recreation of postwar Japanese streets.

-The museum is a 5-minute walk from Shin-Yokohama Station.
+The museum is a five-minute walk from Shin-Yokohama Station.

-A shuttle bus can take you to Shin-Yokohama from Narita Airport in 2 hours and from Haneda Airport in 45 minutes.
-Tokyo Station is 50 minutes away via the JR Tokaido Line and Yokohama Municipal Subway, and Shinjuku Station is also 50 minutes away via the Tokyu Toyoko and JR Yamanote and Yokohama lines— all covered by your JR rail pass.
+A shuttle bus can take you to Shin-Yokohama from Narita Airport in two hours and from Haneda Airport in 45 minutes.
+Tokyo Station is 50 minutes away via the JR Tokaido Line and Yokohama Municipal Subway.

 Instant noodles were invented in Japan in 1958, marking an important landmark in Japanese culinary culture.
 To celebrate the time just before this invention burst onto the scene, and after which street-side noodle shops were everywhere you looked, the two basement floors of the museum house a replica of Tokyo's downtown "shitamachi" area as it looked in 1958.

 With its perpetual sunset, retro posters, and fuzzy radio, the museum is a rare chance to experience Japan as it was decades ago.

 The museum gallery on the first floor provides details on the history and production of ramen noodles.
 Exhibits display ingredients and information on how to produce the noodles from scratch.